Skip to content

 Setting the record straight

 Is cellulose insulation dangerous?
-Short answer: no.
+No.

 There are pages online, mostly from companies that make their money ripping insulation out, telling you cellulose is “toxic”, full of “lead and asbestos”, a fire hazard and a magnet for rats.
 I’m the bloke who manufactures it.
 Here’s the truth on each claim, with a source you can check.